 - YandexBot – Yandex.ru

 These are just a few common robots that will hit a site at any given time.

 The following examples are commonly used commands for robots.txt files.

 The following allows all robots to index an entire site.
 Notice the “Disallow:” command is blank; this tells robots that nothing is off limits.

 The following tells all robots not to crawl/index anything on a site.
-We used “/” in the “Disallow:” function to specify the entire contents of a root folder to not be indexed.
+We used “/” in the “Disallow:” function to specify the entire contents of a root folder not to be indexed.

-The following tells all robots (specified by the wildcard command in the “User-agent:” function) to not allow the cgi-bin, images, and downloads folder to be indexed.
+The following tells all robots (indicated by the wildcard command in the “User-agent:” function) to not allow the cgi-bin, images, and downloads folder to be indexed.
 It also doesn’t allow the admin.php file to be indexed, which is located in the root directory.
 Subdirectory files and folders can also be used in this case.